Saturday 30 December 2023

 With each night of the trek, as we got deeper into the Himalayas, the accommodation got more rustic and by the last night I was checked into a rabbit hutch with a wooden plank for a bed, dirty quilts, and gaps around the window that my finger could fit through, let alone the chilly mountain air.

 But every single moment of discomfort was worth it for the sunrises.
-Words could never do them justice, so I won’t bother trying.
+Words could never do them justice.
 One morning, after an especially early rise, I stood in stunned silence for over an hour watching the sunlight slowly creep across the mountain range, completely ignoring how cold I was.
 I was well and truly hypnotised and officially under the Himalayan spell.

 © Ryan Chapman